emileber/axios-middleware/docs/api/methods.md

-# HttpMiddleware
+# The middleware methods

-?> This class is optional if you opt to use the [simplified syntax](simplified-syntax.md).
+These will be called at different step of a request lifecycle.
+Each method can return a promise which will be resolved or reject before continuing through the middleware stack.

-The base implementation to inherit when creating your custom implementation. **Any function is optional** and should be provided within a custom middleware only if needed.
+?> **Any function is optional** and should be provided within a custom middleware only if needed.

-## `constructor`

-The constructor isn't used in the default middleware, leaving it totally available to the child classes.
-Very useful to pass any relevant services your middleware might need, like [the `i18n` service in our example](examples/locale-middleware.md).

 ## `onRequest(config)`